Zelenskyy pledges a fight for ‘common victory’ against Russian tyranny in visit to U.S. - NewsBreak

 Prior to the meeting, Zelenskyy presented Biden with a military merit medal from a captain fighting in Bakhmut, a strategic location in Ukraine’s Donetsk region that has seen five months of intense fighting and shelling.

-The post Zelenskyy pledges a fight for ‘common victory’ against Russian tyranny in visit to U.S. appeared first on Iowa Capital Dispatch .
+The post Zelenskyy pledges a fight for ‘common victory’ against Russian tyranny in visit to U.S. appeared first on Missouri Independent .

 Comments / 0